 How to Keep Rodents Out of Your Attic

 Professional rodent proofing teams begin by assessing your home to determine whether you have a current infestation.
-Next, they inspect every inch of your building’s exterior and make note of any gap or crevice through which rodents may be able to enter.
+Next, they inspect every inch of your building’s exterior and make note of any gap, hole, crawl space, air duct, or crevice through which rodents may be able to enter.
 Mice need just 1/4 of an inch of space to gain entry into your home, while rats only need 1/2 of an inch!

 Common areas of entry are through pipes, cracks in the foundation, chimneys, and gaps between roof awnings and siding.
 Rodent proofing professionals know how to find the vulnerable areas of your home efficiently and seal them effectively.

 These days, homeowners are taking on all sorts of attic projects that used to be considered too difficult or dangerous for ‘DIY’ers’.
 When it comes to rodent-proofing your attic, it is not a good idea to try and tackle the project on your own.
 You’ll need the help of an attic cleanup and attic insulation removal service to remove any damaged insulation caused by rodents.
 Although the benefits of rodent proofing your attic are vast, it is important that this project is undertaken in the most effective manner.

 To safely access every possible entry point, you need a lot of tools and equipment.
 It may seem like a manageable project at first, but once you begin to realize how many 1/4 inch gaps there are in hard-to-reach areas of your home’s exterior, you will begin to regret trying to do this yourself.